 - Complete Enrollment Agreement

-- Complete TOEFL requirements (for students whose first language is not English)
+- Provide proof of English language proficiency (for students whose first language is not English)

 - Complete program-specific requirements (see each program's admissions page to the left for details)

-Please contact an Enrollment Specialist at firstname.lastname@example.org, 1-800-280-0307 or Chat now to get help with your application.
+Please contact an enrollment counselor at firstname.lastname@example.org, 1-800-280-0307 or chat now to get help with your application.

 Students are admitted into the College under the program requirements in the Catalog in effect at the time of admission.
 They remain with those program requirements throughout their enrollment at ACE.
 However, if students withdraw, are administratively withdrawn, or dismissed and wish to return to the College, they will return under the program requirements in the Catalog in effect at the time of re-admission or re-entry.